 Denim Deal

-Results Denim Deal
+Results with the Denim Deal

 • Participating brands and retailers put a total of 1.5 million jeans on the Dutch market in 2022.
 Of these, 593,688 jeans (41%) contained at least 20% PCR cotton.
 This is a relatively small proportion of the amount of jeans that enter the Dutch market each year.
 The amount of jeans on the Dutch market with 20% PCR increased from 8% in 2020 to 41% in 2022.